ACGaming/UniversalTweaks/README.md

 * Dimension Unload: Unloads dimensions not in use to free up resources
 * Disable Animated Models: Improves model load times by removing Forge's animated models
 * Disable Audio Debug: Improves loading times by removing debug code for missing sounds and subtitles
+* Easy Breeding: Enables easy breeding of animals by tossing food on the ground
 * Fast Dye Blending: Replaces color lookup for sheep to check a predefined table rather than querying the recipe registry
 * Fast Leaf Decay: Makes leaves decay faster when trees are chopped
 * Fast Prefix Checking: Optimizes Forge's ID prefix checking and removes prefix warnings impacting load time